Electronics engineer

 You could find employment in a range of industries, including:

 A number of large companies recruit regularly and often provide opportunities for working abroad.
-These include:
+There are many for you to consider but some examples are:

 Employment can also be found with the many small to medium-sized enterprises (SMEs) in the UK.